1902 Ibrox disaster: Benefit fund and matches

 On 19 April 1902, a meeting of the FA Council declared that the match would be officially listed as "unfinished".
 During the meeting, it was also agreed for a relief fund to be created for victims and their families, with the FA donating £500 themselves, and a replay match organised, with all proceeds being donated to the fund.
 The SFA later agreed on all counts.
 The replay was held four weeks later at Villa Park in Birmingham on 3 May 1902 and ended in a 2–2 draw, with the majority of the players remaining unchanged from the original match, Scotland making three changes.
 The result secured the British Home Championship title for Scotland.
-A one-off club tournament, the British League Cup, was also organised to raise funds, while Rangers' Old Firm rivals Celtic organised a match against English side Blackburn Rovers to raise funds.